salmer/CppDeveloperRoadmap/English/Tooling.md

     Site: https://www.jetbrains.com/clion

-    Price: free for students and teachers
+    Price: free for non-commercial use (since May 2025); paid license required for commercial development

     Powerful multi-platform IDE from JetBrains.
 Like other IDEs, it provides a comprehensive set of tools for comfortable software development.
 It is convenient for cross-platform development in both C and C++.